SDooman/bootstrap-data-1/unit_2/unit_2.md

 to look at two of the columns?
 There should be a way to select the columns we care about, and discard the rest.

-It turns out there is a way to do that: `select`!
+It turns out there is a way to do that: `select`

-The following code will make a new table using the old presidents data, by selecting the columns you
-specify:

 ```
 name-and-party-table = select name, party from presidents-table end